Resources for Better Child Safety

 How to Protect Your Child from Drowning

 Parents whose children have drowned say that the day of the tragedy started out just like any other day.
 No matter how the drowning happened or where it happenedpool, spa, or any other body of waterone thing was the same: the seconds that claimed their child's life slid by silently, without warning, and can never be brought back.
-Water safety tips are included such as attending children by pool side, using alarms on each door that leads to the pool, installing a motor-driven safety pool cover, safeguarding pools with fences and self-closing and self-latching gate use.
+Water safety tips are offered by the Mayo Clinic website as part of its infant and toddler health information, including attending children by pool side, using alarms on each door that leads to the pool, installing a motor-driven safety pool cover, safeguarding pools with fences and self-closing and self-latching gate use.
+The site also a lot of other child safety information as well.

 |